Written by Ada’s Medical Knowledge Team

 What is a molar pregnancy?

-A molar pregnancy, sometimes called a hydatidiform mole or gestational trophoblastic disease, is a rare complication of pregnancy, which results from a problem related to the genetic makeup of the fused egg and sperm and which occurs during conception.
+A molar pregnancy, sometimes called a hydatidiform mole, is a rare complication of pregnancy.
+It forms part of a group of disorders known as gestation trophoblastic disease (GTD), in which tumors grow inside a woman’s uterus.
+A molar pregnancy results from a problem, which is related to the genetic makeup of the fused egg and sperm, and which occurs during conception.
 This causes a fluid-filled mass of tissue to grow inside the womb, instead of a healthy pregnancy.
 A molar pregnancy will not develop into a baby.

 A molar pregnancy can be removed, and most people will make a full recovery.
-Very rarely, molar pregnancy may become cancerous.
-However, these cancers have a very good prognosis with a high cure rate of nearly 100 percent.
+Very rarely, it may become cancerous.
+However, cancers that develop from molar pregnancies tend to have a very good prognosis, with a high cure rate of nearly 100 percent.
+3

-Molar pregnancy affects about one in every 1000 or 2000 pregnant people.
-The reported incidence varies widely in different regions of the world.
+Molar pregnancy affects about one in every 1.000 or 2.000 pregnant women.
+4 The reported incidence varies widely in different regions of the world.

-Many people experience emotional distress after having a molar pregnancy, particularly if it occurs during a planned pregnancy or if chemotherapy is necessary.
+Many people experience emotional distress after having a molar pregnancy, particularly if it is felt as a loss if it occurs during a planned pregnancy, or if chemotherapy is necessary.
 A range of therapeutic treatment options are available.

 Molar pregnancy symptoms

-- Vaginal bleeding early in the pregnancy, which may contain little fluid-filled cysts
+- Vaginal bleeding early in the pregnancy, which may contain little fluid-filled sacs

 - High level of human chorionic gonadotropin (hCG) (pregnancy hormone)